 Residency: Fellows from within Missouri and outside Missouri are encouraged to apply for the MOST Policy Fellows program.
 During the fellowship term, fellows will be asked to reside in Central Missouri (Jefferson City, Columbia, etc.).

-Fellows will complete two weeks of in-depth training on science communication strategies, policy reading and writing, and legislative processes.
-During the training, fellows will also get the opportunity to travel throughout the state of Missouri to learn more about the different people and places they may be visiting during the fellowship program.
+Upon joining MOST, Fellows participate in two weeks of in-depth training on science policy reading and writing, communication strategies, and legislative processes.
+During the training, Fellows also have the opportunity to travel throughout the state of Missouri to meet the communities and stakeholders served by the legislature, and to gain familiarity with the resources and challenges present in the state.

 The MOST Policy Fellows program is made possible by grants and contributions from the following organizations.